Demodex – Your 6 Step Guide To Beating It

 The schedule for Demodectic mange is to apply one Mite Avenge treatment as directed twice a week.
 Treating more often is fine but treating less often is not.
-These treatment instructions will help you achieve the optimal treatment.
+These treatment instructions will help you achieve optimal results.

-Cease treatment four (4) weeks after the skin returns to its normal healthy condition and hair has started to regrow.
+Cease treatment after the skin returns to its normal healthy condition and hair has started to regrow.
 If you’re unsure, keep treating.
 The most common causes for recurrence are stopping treatments prematurely and not fully correcting the underlying immune system issues.
 Both will cause the mites to resurge.

 Demodex repopulate quickly so do not cease treatment prematurely.
-Infrequent or inconsistent treatment encourages mite migration, reverses the progress made clearing out follicles, slows recovery by killing fewer mites, and allows more eggs to be laid.
+Infrequent or inconsistent treatment encourages mite migration, reverses the progress made clearing out follicles, slows the reduction of the mite population, and allows more eggs to be laid.

 3. Repair and restore immune health.

-Your dog may not show outward symptoms, but make no mistake, both are present.
+Your dog may not show outward symptoms, but both are present.
 Self-repair is hampered by the additional stress the mites create, which is why immune support is important to recovery and remission.

 Sometimes Demodex will reproduce faster than we can kill the mites.
 When we see treatment stall, or recurrence of the condition after treatment ceases, this is a sure sign the immune system is not strong enough to maintain control.
 It’s important to get aggressive about immune support.
 Learn more here.

-A weakened immune system does not self-repair and may continue to decline because of the immunosuppressive properties of yeast and mites.
-You can’t turn things around until you resolve these issues.
+A weakened immune system does not self-repair and may continue to decline because of the immunosuppressive properties of yeast and the mites.
+You must resolve these issues.

 4. De-yeast your dog.

-Mites eat cellular proteins, systemic yeast, dietary yeast and/or sugar in the system.
-Three out of four of those are yeasts (the sugar becomes yeast).
+Mites eat cellular proteins, systemic yeast, dietary yeast, and/or sugar in the system.
 We can’t do anything about cellular proteins but we must reduce your dog’s yeast.

-Candida is running amok internally and Malassezia on the skin is making things much harder for your dog.
-Both yeasts are destructive pathogens that sabotage immune health, impair recovery, increase itching, cause painful irritation, odor, infection, and loads of other problems.
+Candida internally and Malassezia on the skin make things much harder for your dog.
+Yeasts are destructive pathogens that sabotage immune health, impair recovery, increase itching, cause painful irritation, odor, infection, and loads of other problems.
 It’s a stubborn enemy that usually needs to be attacked from both the inside and out.

 - Treat the skin with a special medicated anti-fungal shampoo meant for Malassezia.
 It may be the single most important part of the quick resolution for body yeast.
 We recommend using this shampoo twice a week for 3 weeks, then dropping down to once a week.
 If you’re also using Mite Avenge, bathe on non-treatment days.

-- Sterilize the skin daily diluted povidone iodine (twice daily when severe symptoms are present).
+- Sterilize the skin daily with diluted povidone iodine (twice daily when severe symptoms are present).
 Here’s how.
-Be sure to dunk those paws and wipe out the ears outside and inside (as far as a large cotton ball will go).
+Be sure to dunk those paws and wipe out the ears (as far as a large cotton ball will go).

 - The other half of the battle is fought internally.
-Digestive tract restoration, anti-fungal supplements, and foods are important yeast defeaters that will be your dog’s heroes.
-Wondering how to go about controlling yeast internally?
-Remember that Immune Function section we mentioned in step 3?
+Digestive tract restoration, Fungus control supplements, and the right foods are all important yeast defeaters.
+How do you control yeast internally?
 There’s a page about yeast here that will be your hero.

 A weakened immune system does not self-repair and may continue to decline because of the immunosuppressive properties of yeast and mites.
 You can’t turn things around until you resolve these problems.
-You must provide extra support to the four areas of the immune system that most affect Demodex.
+Learn about supporting the four areas of the immune system that most affect Demodex.

 5. Fix the diet.

-Evict wheat, corn, and other grains from your pet’s diet.
-Ban sugar under any alias and slash the carbs as low as you can.
-A species-appropriate raw diet is considered to be the best but if that is not possible, feed a high quality, balanced, grain-free food made from natural ingredients that’s low in carbohydrates.
+Investigate grain free foods.
+Ban sugar and slash the carbs as low as you can.
+A species-appropriate raw diet is considered to be the best but if that is not possible, try one of the frozen raw foods.
+Feed a high-quality, balanced, grain-free food made from natural ingredients that’s low in carbohydrates.
 However, if that’s not realistic, this blog post provides guidance and tips for choosing a commercial dog food.

-We won’t recommend or endorse any brand but you may want to research your current or proposed food.
-If so, you want to hit up DogFoodAdvisor.com.
+We won’t recommend or endorse any brand, but you may want to research your current or proposed food.
+You can do it here DogFoodAdvisor.com.